-I am a Person Centred counsellor, registered with the BACP and I have spent the last 18 months working as a volunteer for two charitable organisations who specialised in Survivors of Childhood Abuse and Bereavement.
-I volunteer for a bereavement helpline and I am also a carer for a family member, who fills up my spare time.
+I am a Person Centred counsellor, registered with the BACP and I worked as a volunteer for two charitable organisations who specialised in Survivors of Childhood Abuse and Bereavement.
+I still volunteer for Cruse Bereavement and also work on their bereavement helpline when I can, I am also a carer for a family member, who fills up my spare time.

 As a private counsellor I offer an initial 6 sessions, but do not put a final session limit for any long term work.
 I like to review how we are doing periodically, to ensure that what we are doing is working for you, you feel that you are working towards your goals and that you wish to continue our sessions.

 I offer an optional initial 15-20 minute telephone session that is free at a mutually convenient time.
 This is an opportunity for us to go through how I work with clients and a chance for you to say what you would like to achieve from counselling and to ask any questions in regards to the counselling.
 It is also nice to have an initial contact, to get a feel of whether you would like working with me as your therapist.

 Training, qualifications & experience

 I trained at Bournemouth and Poole College of Further Education and I have a level 4 Diploma in Therapeutic Counselling.
-I recently became a registered member of the British Association of Counselling and Psychotherapy (MBACP).
+I am a registered member of the British Association of Counselling and Psychotherapy (MBACP).

-I am currently training in Complex Trauma with Janina Fisher and have also undergone training in Internal Family Systems (IFS) through an agency I volunteered with.
+I have trained in Complex Trauma with Janina Fisher and have also undergone training in Internal Family Systems (IFS) through an agency I volunteered with.

 British Association for Counselling & Psychotherapy